 Adding in Valencia: How Long to Spend There

 Valencia is not what some people would call an 'essential' stop for your trip to Spain.
 It is a great weekend break in its own right: as the home of paella, it is a fantastic city to eat in, it has great beaches, and its old town feels a lot smaller than it is.
 But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person; Valencia will pale in comparison to the other two.
 On the other hand, if you're trying to break up your Madrid-Barcelona vacation with a smaller stop along the way, the country's third biggest city doesn't really fit that bill.

 However, Valencia is worth a visit, particularly for the paella.
 As part of a Madrid and Barcelona trip, you could spend half a day there or, at most, stay the night and leave after breakfast.

 Guided Tours of Madrid and Barcelona

-Barcelona Tours from Madrid
+Barcelona Tours From Madrid

-Madrid Tours from Barcelona
+Madrid Tours From Barcelona

 You can't spend much time in each city with such a short visit, so you'll need to stay in one city and do a day trip to the other.

-- Take Tours It's the only way to get much out of such big cities in such short a period of time.
+- Take Tours: It's the only way to get much out of such big cities in such a short period of time.

 Day 1: Madrid